-- 1. Read Read with few interruptions so children can follow the full story. - 2.
-Model Thinking Aloud and Ask Questions Pause to model what good readers think about.
+- 1. Read- Read with few interruptions so children can follow the full story. - 2.
+Model Thinking Aloud- Pause to model what good readers think about.

-Part of text Think Aloud (TA) - Question (Q) "one cart into the grocery store" TA: I see one empty cart in a grocery store.
-Usually people buy food at a grocery store.
+Part of Text Think Aloud (TA) - Question (Q) "one cart into the grocery store" TA: I see one empty cart in a grocery store.
 I think the family is going to fill the cart with food for their feast.
 Let's read to find out if I'm right. "four children off to look for more" TA: The children are looking for more food.
 I wonder what food they will find. "ten hands help load the car" TA: The children are helping put the groceries in the car.
 How kind!
 They look so happy to help! "one car home from the grocery store" Q: How many cars are home?
 (Thinking gesture then open hand to note choral response- One)